Farxiga (Dapagliflozin) in Adolescents Ages 12 to 17: Off-Label Use, Evidence, and Clinical Considerations

 The Path to Pediatric T2D Labeling

 The FDA's Pediatric Research Equity Act (PREA) required AstraZeneca to conduct studies in children before the adult CKD indication could be fully maintained.
 The resulting data were submitted alongside the DAPA-CKD adult trial results.
 The agency concluded that the adult efficacy data could be extrapolated to children with T2D aged 10 and older, given similar pharmacokinetic (PK) profiles and disease pathophysiology.
-The full prescribing information reflecting this update is available on the FDA's accessdata portal.
+The full prescribing information is available in the FDA prescribing information.
 [1]

 What Remains Off-Label in the 12 to 17 Age Band